 If you are struggling to get started with retirement planning because you don’t know where to start I highly recommend this post – Is a 401k Worth it?
 Why I’m dumping my 401k and why you should too!

 Knowing that you are prepared for retirement and will have income to live on is one of the major benefits of financial planning.

 5. A Personal Financial Plan Gives You Peace Of Mind

 I personally believe that financial stress is one of the hardest things for people to deal with.
 It can cause enormous strain on all of your relationships and negatively impacts virtually everything you do.

 I know amazing couples that have ended up divorcing because of money issues.

-When everything you do is focused on making ends meet it is significantly hard to be happy.
+When everything you do is focused on making ends meet, it is significantly harder to be happy.
 You literally have to focus all of your energy on just getting by.

 You start to make a game out of keeping your vehicles as long as you can.
 You turn grocery shopping into a numbers game to see how much money you can save.
 You review your wants and your needs a lot more carefully.

-You just have a different attitude about money, you understand the true meaning of financial freedom.
-You see the dangers in over-spending and debt and will make the sacrifices to keep yourself from those traps.
+You just have a different attitude about money, you understand the true benefits of financial freedom.
+You see the danger of overspending and debt and will make the sacrifices to keep yourself from those traps.

 Most importantly, you’ll end up not caring about what the Joneses think.